model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 - A harness may have up to one `proof_for_contract(TARGET)` annotation where `TARGET` must "have a contract".
 One or more `proof_for_contract` harnesses may have the same `TARGET`.
-All such harnesses must pass verification, before `TARGET` may be used as a verified stub.
+All such harnesses must pass verification, before `TARGET` may be used as an abstraction.

   A `proof_for_contract` harness may use any harness attributes, including `stub` and `stub_verified`, though the `TARGET` may not appear in either.

--  Kani checks that `TARGET` is reachable from the `proof_for_contract` harness, but it does not warn if stubbed functions use `TARGET`[^stubcheck].
+-  Kani checks that `TARGET` is reachable from the `proof_for_contract` harness, but it does not warn if abstracted functions use `TARGET`[^stubcheck].

   A current limitation with how contracts are enforced means that if target is polymorphic, only one monomorphization of `TARGET` is permissible.